rossipedia/gulp-cluster-src/README.md

 This is a _maximum_ limit.
 While you _can_ specify a number greater than the number of processors in your machine, you won't really see any benefit.
 Also,

+#### `taskName`

+We automatically try to get the currently running task name, but this can be hard to do with certain gulp setups.
+In that case, use this parameter to set the task name.

 ### Additional methods

 #### `clusterSrc.logfiles()`